J-Afzal/Terminal-Games/README.md

 All linting helper functions can be found in the [`Linters`](https://github.com/J-Afzal/Linters) submodule.

-### Notes

-Any generator can be used to build the project but to run `clang-tidy`/`clang-format` CMake must be configured using a generator that creates a `compile_commands.json` file in the build directory before running `clang-tidy`/`clang-format` (e.g.
-`-G "Ninja"`, `-G "NMake Makefiles"`, etc)
+Any generator can be used to build the project but to prior to running `clang-tidy`/`clang-format` CMake must be configured using a generator that creates a `compile_commands.json` file in the build directory (e.g. `-G "Ninja"`, `-G "NMake Makefiles"`, etc)

+On windows, clang-tidy and clang-format can be installed using the `LLVM-x.x.x-win64.exe` binary from the [LLVM release page](https://github.com/llvm/llvm-project/releases/tag/llvmorg-19.1.6) or from [chocolatey](https://community.chocolatey.org/packages/llvm) using `choco install llvm -y`.

+### IDE

 On Windows, Visual Studio 2022 can be used by opening the folder as a CMake project and Visual Studio Code can be used by opening the folder through the `Developer PowerShell for VS` (otherwise you may see errors around cl.exe not being found).

-On windows, clang-tidy and clang-format can be installed using the `LLVM-x.x.x-win64.exe` binary from the [LLVM release page](https://github.com/llvm/llvm-project/releases/tag/llvmorg-19.1.6) or from [chocolatey](https://community.chocolatey.org/packages/llvm) using `choco install llvm -y`.